eoas-ubc/eoas-ubc.github.io/_sources/ocese_year1_report.md

-# OCESE year 1 progress report
+# OCESE year 1 progress

+Listing materials used or developed or in progress, as well as presentations and collaborators.

 * Link to [OCESE website](https://eoas-ubc.github.io/)
 * Link to [github markdown source](https://github.com/phaustin/eoas_tlef/blob/pha_work/docs/progress_2020/draft_summary.md)